Phone: 803.593.7100, Ext. ##33049

 Chief Lee Self

 Chief Self is originally from Birmingham, Alabama, and has been the Naval Science Instructor at Midland Valley High School since 2012.
-He teaches first year Naval Science and coaches the NJROTC drill team, color guard, and orienteering team.
+He teaches first year Naval Science and coaches the NJROTC rifle, drill team, color guard, and orienteering team.
 He retired from the Navy in October of 2011 as a Chief Hospital Corpsman with twenty-three and a half years of Naval service.
 As a Corpsman, Chief Self served as an Aviation Medical Technician, Aerospace Physiology Instructor, and Aviation Water Survival Instructor.
 He has served at Navy and Army hospitals (Naval Hospital Oakland and Letterman Army Medical Center, Presidio of San Francisco), aircraft carriers (Saratoga and Enterprise), Aviation Survival Training Centers (NAS Pensacola and MCAS Cherry Point), Second Marine Aircraft Wing of the U.S. Marine Corps (MCAS Cherry Point), and the Department of Defense Medical Examination Review Board (DoDMERB) at the U.S. Air Force Academy in Colorado Springs, Colorado.

-Curriculum Vitae: Master of Theological Studies candidate, 2019 (Rawlings School of Divinity, Liberty University); B.S.
+Curriculum Vitae: Master of Theological Studies, 2019 (Rawlings School of Divinity, Liberty University); B.S.
 Management/Finance, 2002 (Park University); A.A.
 General Studies, 1999 (Pensacola Junior [now State] College); Field Medical Service School (FMTB Camp Lejeune, 2004); Naval Aviation Water Survival Instructor School (NSTI Pensacola, 2001); Naval Aerospace Physiology Technician/Naval Instructor School (NOMI Pensacola, 1996); Naval Aerospace Medical Technician School (NAOMI Pensacola, 1993); Neuropsychiatric Technician School (NSHS San Diego/Ft Sam Houston, 1989); Naval Hospital Corpsman "A" School (Great Lakes, Illinois, 1988), Navy Recruit Training Command (Great Lakes, Illinois, 1988); Briarwood Christian High School (Birmingham, Alabama, 1986)